 At the centre of all of our learning at Ryders Green, we ensure that our children are supported during their ‘One Chance’ through a range of teaching and learning approaches and strategies with our main focus: Collaboration.

 Why have we chosen our teaching approaches at Ryders Green?

 We believe that using different teaching methods, which are rooted in theory of different teaching styles, will help the pupils be more engaged, motivated and reach their full potential.
 In order to maintain the highest impact we have established a variety of teaching approaches, which are consistent and embedded.
-We have a clear vision, which helps the children to understand how their schooling applies in the real world.
-We encourage children of mixed abilities to work together by promoting small group or whole class activities.
-Through verbally expressing their ideas and responding to others, pupils develop self-confidence, as well as enhance their communication and critical thinking skills, which are vital throughout life.
+We have a clear vision, to provide our children with the resources to stand as equals with all they encounter throughout their lives.
+We encourage children of mixed abilities to work together by promoting collaborative learning opportunities.
+Through verbally expressing their ideas and responding to others.
+Pupils in turn, develop self-confidence, as well as enhance their communication and critical thinking skills, which are vital throughout life.

 We pose and encourage the development of thought-provoking questions, which inspire our pupils to think for themselves, identify further learning opportunities, dive deeper into their learning, and become more independent learners.
 This supports our school development plan to create inquiry-based classrooms and learning environments.
 Encouraging pupils to ask questions and investigate their own ideas helps improve their problem-solving skills, as well as gaining a deeper understanding of new and known concepts and becoming responsible learners.
 All of which are important life skills.